-\\\ Our operations may be adversely affected by the coronavirus outbreak, and we face risks that could impact our business.
+Our operations may be adversely affected by the coronavirus outbreak, and we face risks that could impact our business.

 A novel strain of coronavirus, COVID-19, originated in Wuhan, China, in December 2019.
 The virus has spread globally and includes a significant number of cases in the U.S., Europe, and Asia.
 We have relationships with contract research organizations to conduct certain pre-clinical programs and testing and other services in Europe and those business operations are subject to potential business interruptions arising from protective measures that may be taken by the governmental or other agencies or governing bodies.
 We also conduct limited operations within Asia through third-party contract manufacturing organizations whose operations may be negatively affected by the coronavirus outbreak.
 In addition, certain of our collaborative relationships with academic research institutions in the United States may be materially and adversely impacted by protective measures taken by those institutions or federal and state agencies and governing bodies to restrict access to, or suspend operations at, such facilities.
-Such protective measures intended to help minimize the risk of the virus to our employees, including temporarily requiring some employees to work remotely.
-We have already suspended non-essential travel worldwide for our employees and are discouraging employee attendance at other gatherings.
+Such protective measures, including quarantines, travel restrictions and business shutdowns, may also negatively affect our core operations.
+We have taken temporary precautionary measures intended to help minimize the risk of the virus to our employees, including temporarily requiring some employees to work remotely.
+We have suspended non-essential travel worldwide for our employees and are discouraging employee attendance at other gatherings.
 Business disruptions elsewhere in the world could also negatively affect the sources and availability of components and materials that are essential to the operation of our business in Europe, the United States and Asia.